lwfinger/rtw88/README.md

 # rtw88 📡🐧
 ### A Repo for the Latest Realtek WiFi 5 Codes on Linux

 🌟 **Up-to-Date Drivers**: The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.
+The current repo matches the kernel as of Nov.
+2, 2023.

 📌 **Note**: The `wireless-next` repo contains the code set for the ***next*** kernel version.
-At present, kernel 6.5 is out, kernel mainline repo is on 6.6-rcX, and `wireless-next` targets kernel 6.7 material.
+At present, kernel 6.6 is out, kernel mainline repo is on 6.7-rcX, and `wireless-next` targets kernel 6.8 material.

 ---